octue/octue-sdk-python/docs/index.md

         You can pipe the output JSON into other CLI tools or redirect it to a file:

         ```shell
-        # Fromat the result using the `jq` command line tool
+        # Format the result using the `jq` command line tool
         octue twined question ask example --input-values='{"some": "data"}' | jq

         # Store the result in a file